Bwca/browser-extension_linkedin-summarize-post/SETUP.md

 ### 1. Check Extension Loaded

 - Go to `chrome://extensions/`
-- Verify "LinkedIn Post Summarizer" is enabled
+- Verify "FeedBurner" is enabled
 - No errors shown

 ### 2. Test on LinkedIn